mcozijn/CircuitTree_Macropad_KM/README.md

 _NOTE 2: Even though it should natively support macOS, I have not tried since I don't have a USB-C to Micro-USB cable to test_

-## Remapping the macropad without booting or changing code
+## Remapping the macropad without flashing or changing code
 ![image](https://github.com/user-attachments/assets/91c929ac-ed96-4220-a844-052a2b9db8d7)
 * Step 1: Download the _macropad_vial.uf2_ file
 * Step 2: Flash the board by dragging the file onto it in boodloader mode.